Nearly Optimal $L_p$ Risk Minimization: Lower Complexity Bound

-In order to formally present the lower complexity result for problem~\eqref{l2problem}, we consider a specific class of instances.
-For notational simplicity, we denote $L=L_G$ which appears in Assumption~\ref{assumption2} and $D=D_X$.
-Then we pick $s_0\geq 0$ and define a class of stochastic functions as
+In order to formally present the lower complexity result for solving problem~\eqref{l2problem}, we consider a specific class of instances, which is inspired by~\cite{nemirovskij1983problem}.
+For notational simplicity, we denote $D=D_X$ and pick any constant $L>0$.
+Then for any $s_0\geq 0$, we define a class of stochastic functions parameterized by $t$ given by